Frequently Asked Questions (FAQ)

 - Does the Library offer computer classes?
 Yes.
 The Library offers a number of “hands-on” computer classes in our Computer Training Room.
 Schedules of the classes offered are available at the Registration Desk or online.
 Registration (online or by phone) is accepted one month prior to the class start date.
 Because of limited enrollment, classes fill up quickly.

 - Does the Library have copiers, scanners, fax machines, typewriters etc. for public use?
 The Library has copiers which accept either cash or credit cards.
 You can print copies in either black-and-white (10 cents/page or 15 cents per duplex/two-sided page) or color (25 cents/page or 40 cents per duplex/two-sided page).
 You can also either scan to your USB drive or send a scanned copy by email free-of-charge.
 We also have a SimpleScan machine which can be used to scan or fax documents following the step-by-step directions on the touchscreen.
 Scanned documents can be saved to a USB/flash drive, emailed, or printed.
 There is no charge for scans; the usual print charges apply to printed scans.
 Faxes cost $0.50 per page within the US and Canada, and $1.00 per page Internationally, and can be paid by either cash or credit cards.
-There are also two typewriters available for public use at no charge.
+There is also a typewriter available for public use at no charge.

 - How can I get an item the Library does not own?
 If the material is new, you can fill out a Purchase Request form and ask that the Library consider purchasing the item for the collection.
 Staff at any of the public service desks can help you locate libraries with the desired material.
 They can then make arrangements for you to pick up the item at the owning library or staff can place an Interlibrary Loan request asking that the material be sent to the Mount Prospect Public Library.
 You can also locate materials at other libraries and place Interlibrary Loan requests yourself online.